 The employer should notify the payroll administrator that the employee has joined the main or 50/50 section of the Scheme.
 They should also tell payroll the appropriate contribution rate, unless this process has been automated.
 Note that any reduction in pensionable pay due to sickness, child related leave, reserve forces service leave or other absence from work at the point when the person opts into the 2014 Scheme are to be disregarded when determining the appropriate employee contribution rate.

-Having determined the appropriate employee contribution rate for a member who has opted into the Scheme, the employer must provide the same information as they provide to any other new entrant.
-See the end of Section 2A.
+Having determined the appropriate employee contribution rate for a member who has been automatically enroled into the Scheme, the employer must provide the same information as they provide to any other new entrant.
+See Informing employees about their contribution rate.

+Offering a different pension scheme to LGPS opt outs

 An ‘eligible jobholder’ who is eligible for membership of the L G P S could choose to opt out of the Scheme.
 If they do so, the employer could enrol them into another qualifying scheme before what would have been the ‘eligible jobholder’s’ ‘automatic enrolment date’ or ‘automatic re-enrolment date’.
 That person would not have an ‘automatic enrolment date’ or ‘automatic re-enrolment date’ because they are already in a qualifying scheme.
+Consequently, they would not be automatically enrolled into the L G P S.

+A ‘non-eligible jobholder’ or ‘entitled worker’ will retain the right to join the L G P S at any time up to age 75 if they:

-Consequently, they would not be automatically enrolled into the L G P S. That person, and any ‘non-eligible jobholder’ or ‘entitled worker’ who is eligible for membership of the L G P S but who has opted out of membership and who the employer has enrolled into another qualifying scheme (for example NEST) will retain the right to join the L G P S at any time up to age 75.
-It should be noted that the L G P S employers listed in Part 1 of Schedule 2 of the L G P S 2013 Regulations must use the L G P S for the purposes of fulfilling their automatic and re-enrolment duties.
+are eligible for membership of the L G P S

+have opted out of LGPS membership

+even if their employer has enrolled them into another qualifying scheme (for example NEST).

+L G P S employers listed in Part 1 of Schedule 2 of the L G P S 2013 Regulations must use the L G P S for the purposes of fulfilling their automatic and re-enrolment duties.

-Please note that Both the main section and the 50/50 section of the L G P S are a ‘qualifying scheme’ for automatic enrolment purposes.
+Both the main section and the 50/50 section of the L G P S are ‘qualifying schemes’ for automatic enrolment purposes.

-For more information on automatic enrolment and the L G P S please read the ‘Automatic enrolment – Technical Guide’ which you can find on the ‘Guides and sample documents’ page of www.lgpsregs.org.
-The Pensions Regulator has produced detailed guidance an automatic enrolment that employers may find useful.
+For more information on automatic enrolment and the L G P S, please read the ‘Automatic enrolment – Technical Guide’ which you can find on the Employer guides and documents page of www.lgpsregs.org.
+The Pensions Regulator has produced detailed guidance on automatic enrolment that employers may find useful.

 6. Pensionable pay